A whole lot of ABOUTS

 about Eco-Psychology * about Yoga* about me* about you* about Applied Eco-Psychology * about EcoYogaTherapy

 The study of human's health in connection (and disconnection) with Nature is called Eco-Psychology.
 There are two main branches: Eco-psychology and Applied Eco-psychology (AEP).
-The former is the more structured testing methods and projects and will often include biofeedback and brain scans; the latter is rebuilding the skills personally to be able to be in contact with nature.
-It may sound strange that we need to relearn the skills to be with nature but so many people are used to being on their phones, busy in their heads or stressed out, or see Nature as a playground, or something to be conquered...or, so overwhelmed by their mind chatter that being able to be present and with Nature takes some support, time, love and renewal of skill.
+The former MAY include the more structured testing methods and projects and will often include biofeedback and brain scans; the latter is rebuilding the skills personally to be able to be in contact with nature.
+It may sound strange that we need to relearn the skills to be with nature but so many people are used to being on their phones, stressed out, or see Nature as a playground, or something to be conquered...or, so overwhelmed by their mind chatter that being able to be present and with Nature takes some support, time, love and renewal of skill.

 We no longer know how to just be in nature, something that is integral to our wellbeing, and the effects of this are catching up with us; so much so that Doctors are prescribing Nature time to help with anxiety, depression, spiralling, insomnia, and over thinking, among other things.